All Episodes

 Welcome back, folks.

-Let me pose a quite what if?
+Let me pose it.

 What if the footballs in New England were not deflated during the game?